 Chimney/ Trundle cakes

-These cakes are typically a street food in Prague or found every other stand during the holidays at Christmas markets in Prague.
+These cakes are typically street food in Prague or found at every other stand during the holidays at Christmas markets in Prague.

 You can then fill trundle cakes with Nutella, fruits + cream, or balance with some cold and stuff it with ice cream.
 Vanilla is typically the only flavor because Communism has still eroded away the idea of options.

 You will smell them on the streets, so follow your nose to the best one.
-Like all the other street in Prague, Wenceslas Square will have the most street food vendors in Prague.
+Like all the other streets in Prague, Wenceslas Square will have the most street food vendors in Prague.

 Honey cake – Medovnik